Planning permission

 Wales

 The guidance on the Welsh Government website Opens in a new window differs slightly from England.
-Again, it is defined as solely for heating purposes.
 You should check with the Local Planning Authority.

 Scotland